dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

 Notes on C type macros
 ----------------------

-The C-FFI’s C interface description language does not model all of the ways of defining new types in C, but all C types should be expressible in it.
+The C-FFI's C interface description language does not model all of the ways of defining new types in C, but all C types should be expressible in it.
 As a simplification, we do not support anonymous base types in the C interface description language.
 If a structure or union field has